The FAA says airlines should check the door plugs on another model of Boeing plane

 More than 170 of the newer jets have been grounded since Jan.
 5, when a door plug blew off a 737 Max 9 plane operated by Alaska Airlines.
 That plane had only been flying for a few months, according to investigators at the National Transportation Safety Board.

-The Boeing 737-900ER model has over 11 million hours of operation and about four million flight cycles, according to the FAA.
+The Boeing 737-900ER model has over 11 million hours of operation and about 4 million flight cycles, according to the FAA.

 Boeing delivered roughly 500 of the 737-900ER planes between 2007 and 2019.
 None have experienced significant problems with their door plugs, according to the FAA.

-The FAA's safety alert says some airlines have "noted findings with bolts during the maintenance inspections" of their 737-900ER planes but doesn't elaborate on what the findings were.
-The agency says it continues to evaluate data involving the mid-cabin door plug, and may order additional actions if necessary.
+The FAA's safety alert says some airlines have "noted findings with bolts during the maintenance inspections" of their 737-900ER planes, but it doesn't elaborate on what the findings were.
+The agency says it continues to evaluate data involving the mid-cabin door plug and may order additional actions if necessary.

 Alaska Airlines, United Airlines and Delta Air Lines all said they have begun checking the door plugs on their fleets of 737-900ER planes.
 None of the carriers said they expect any disruption to their operations.